nguyenanhnhan/Attire/docs/index.md

 | | +-foo.php
 ```

-And there you go, you can add many views as you want before the render method call.
+And there you go, adding views to CI-Twig is easy as the CodeIgniter natural method's.

 ---